20 Best Things to Do in Freeport, ME

 Visit the Stars & Stripes Brewery if you would like to have some delicious beers.

-If you want to have some great conversations with your friends while sipping your beer in Freeport, this is the place to visit.
+This is the place to visit if you want to have great conversations with your friends while sipping a beer.

-The friendly staff will make your visit worth it, and the place has lovely decor as well.
+The friendly staff will make your visit worth it, and the place has lovely decor.

 You can sit inside or outside in the patio area.

-While there are several shopping outlets in Freeport town, this place has its own unique advantages.
+While there are several shopping outlets in Freeport town, L.L.Bean Flagship Outlet has unique advantages.

-You can visit it any time of the day because it is open 24 hours on all days.
+You can visit it any time of the day because it is open 24 hours every day.

-Throughout the year, this place plays host to a number of events - while some are paid, others are free.
+Throughout the year, this place hosts several events - while some are paid, others are free.

-The place holds outdoor festivals and summer concerts, one of which you simply must go to for experiencing a vibe unlike any other.
+The place holds outdoor festivals and summer concerts, one of which you must go to experience a vibe unlike any other.

 The store receives more than a whopping three million visitors every year.